Learn Healthy Anxiety Coping Skills To Manage Stress

 Stress is a standard part of the human experience; it can affect your thoughts, actions, and emotions.
 In some cases, anxiety disorders can develop as a result of extreme, persistent stress reactions.

 While life is often unavoidably stressful, you have options for how you choose to manage those feelings.
-Read on to learn more about how anxiety therapy can help you develop practical coping skills to process your emotions in healthy ways.
+Read on to learn more about how you can develop healthy anxiety coping skills through therapy to process your emotions in productive ways.

 What is stress?